cronblocks/md2site/README.md

 # md2site

-Easily converting Markdown to HTML pages while applying templates and themes.
+A tool for converting *Markdown* to *HTML* pages while applying templates and themes.

 ## Current Status